Ubira/fasten-ur5/README.md

 Simulation environment for ur5

 # Description
-This repository intends to provide a simulation environment (Gazebo+ROS+Rviz) for the development of pick and place functions with th UR5.
+This repository intends to provide a simulation environment (Gazebo+ROS+Rviz) for the development of pick and place functions with the UR5.

 # Installation
 Create a catkin workspace: